Process Manager

 - You have access to the Process Manager UI.

 - The consumption policy type in the Shadow Licenses tab is not set to Workstation.
-When you turn on user or group exclusions, you can't use the Workstation consumption policy type.
+Enabling user or group exclusions is incompatible with the Workstation consumption policy type.

 Configure user or group exclusions